 Mountainsmith Bear Creek 2.
 This tent is simple, light (4 lbs 3 oz), and cheap while still using modern materials and design.
 The narrow shape makes it a bit cozy to sleep two but offers plenty of room for solo campers.

 REI Co-op Quarter Dome SL2 Tent.
 We had high hopes for this tent, especially since REI Co-op products tend to perform well relative to their price point.
 Weighing in at just 2 lbs 8 oz, this tent was similar to our top pick, the Marmot Tungsten UL 2-person tent.
 What we didn’t like was the hubbed pole set — which, if broken, is near impossible to fix in the field — and the generic nylon and ripstop nylon that REI used for the canopy, floor, and rainfly.
-For less than $20 more you can get the Marmot Tungsten 2-person tent which, in our opinion, is made of better material and has a more robust pole system.
+For the same price you can get the Marmot Tungsten 2-person tent which, in our opinion, is made of better material and has a more robust pole system.

 The North Face Stormbreak 2.
 This lower-end offering from TNF uses rugged polyester taffeta throughout and sports an intuitive two-pole design for easy setup and teardown.
 It’s very similar in cost, shape, stats, and performance to the Marmot Tungsten, but it’s slightly higher weight held it back (5 lbs 5 oz).